cupnoodle/auto-layout-safari/_posts/2018-05-09-i-can-t-wrap-my-head-around-autolayout.md

 ## Recommends / Buys
 - I used to use the visual format for writing AutoLayout constraints, but found that it was a real source of my problems – no auto-complete, and very cumbersome to update any time you need to add in a new element.
 This all lead it to being very error-prone, so I'd recommend steering clear from that.

+- My favourite methods are now instead either using UIStackViews (completely removes the need to set any constraints) or the anchors APIs (might be relatively new; iOS 9 or something, maybe..?)

+- I would also note that the UIStackView method of UI layout is rather similar to CSS3 Flex(ible) Box.
+Would be more than happy to do all my layout in HTML if it could be done natively, to be honest.

+- The problem with auto layout is that winging it as you go along is not an option.
+With coding you often can, so we are used to it.
+You need a firm grasp of what is going on before doing anything, and trying stuff until you get it right isn't really much of an option.

+- Also never accept Apple's suggestions, they are, well, bad :)

+- I recommend trying to learn the concepts.
+Go view all the WWDC tutorials etc. I kinda gave up on tutorials as they mostly were concerned about building a UI, instead of explaining the concepts and trying to teach correct ways of doing thing.

+- Autolayout isn't magic and isn't unwieldy to use.
+It just have a higher than usual threshold to be useful

+- Auto-layout needs to be properly understood and applied systematically.
+So make sure you understand what every single constraint is doing, throwing them in at random until its 'all blue' is never going to work.

+- Also fewer and more generic constraints == better

 ## Worldview